statehigh/vdayticketing/README.md

  - If a regular serenade has no other class it can go to, it will remain.
  - If there are other special serenades in that class, they cannot be changed and will remain.
  - In most circumstances, the special serenade will be the only serenade, hence making it *extra special*.

-## Instructions for Inputter
-1. The host should have sent you a file called *student_names.json*.
-Save this file.
-2. Go to statehigh.github.io/vdayticketing/
-3. Load the *student_names.json* file you had just saved.
-4. Add every ticket you have.
-5. Press the download button and send the file you downloaded to the host.